stoerr/CoDeveloperGPTengine/src/site/markdown/functionality.md

 - **Fetch the text content of an URL**: gives ChatGPT simple web access: this can perform a GET request and returns the text content of the URL (not the HTML) to ChatGPT.

-Remember, the `Developers ChatGPT ToolBench` operates on the directory where it was started, so be careful to start it in a directory that contains the files you want to access.
+Remember, the `Co-Developer GPT engine` operates on the directory where it was started, so be careful to start it in a directory that contains the files you want to access.